 - Malrotation with volvulus, at 3 to 7 days, rapid deterioration with volvulus;

 - Jejunoileal atresia, during the first hours of birth, abdominal distention;

-Partial duodenal atresia (stenosis) symptoms depend on the severity of the defect and the illness may not show up any symptoms for months and years and usually manifests with long-last vomiting and dehydration if the electrolyte balance is not maintained appropriately and timely.
+Partial duodenal atresia (stenosis) symptoms depend on the severity of the defect.
+The illness may not show any symptoms for months and years and usually manifests with long-lasting vomiting, constipation, food aspiration, and failure to thrive.
+The constipation is unresponsive to the treatment.

 - VACTERL association

 - Ileal atresia

 Ultrasound appearance of a “double bubble type” (distal gas) Fetal choledochal cyst